Key Takeaways

-Motorcycle insurance for an 18-year-old rider costs an average of $1,124 for a full coverage policy and $313 for a liability-only policy.
-These are averages, so what you pay may differ according to your location and driving record.
+Motorcycle insurance for an 18-year-old rider costs a monthly average of $105 for a full coverage policy and $35 for a minimum liability-only policy.
+However, these are national averages for a driver with no violations, so what you pay may differ according to your location and driving record.

 Full Coverage